Alex-Kw/c64-rc2014-Keyboard/README.md

 Features:

 - SOFT CAPSLOCK: F1 and F2 toggle a soft CAPSLOCK mode.
 This was added because the SHIFT LOCK key is mechanical and affects the number row.
 The soft caps lock [which affects just alpha characters] is very useful for programming in BASIC in uppercase.
 The keyboard boots in mixed case, F1 enables this special CAPSLOCK mode, and F2 (SHIFT+F1) disables it.
-- CTRL key codes for CTRL-[A-Z] using Commodore key as a functional CTRL key.
-Useful for RomWBW and advanced CP/M usage.
+- CTRL key codes for CTRL-[A-Z] use the Commodore key as a functional CTRL key.
+This is quite useful for RomWBW and advanced CP/M usage.
+- CTRL key codes work with SOFT CAPSLOCK enabled or disabled.
+The physical shift key and shift lock still affect the keypress (I.E. COMMODORE+C will submit a break with or without soft capslock, however, if shift lock or a shift key is held down, it becomes a different key value).

 Additional mappings and macros: